Page Reviewed / Updated - September 14, 2020

 Both home care agencies and independent caregivers can provide either home health care or non-medical care.
 However, if it is home medical care that a family is seeking, there is a much greater challenge in finding an independent caregiver who is professionally training and licensed.
 As a result of the added difficulties associated with medical care (and the added liabilities), most families tend to use home care agencies for this purpose.

 Independent caregivers have the advantage when it comes to providing a wider range of non-medical care services.
-Home care agencies tend to have stricter rules about what a caregiver can and cannot do, while independent caregivers are not subject to the same restrictions.
-As an example, an independent caregiver could drive the care recipient around for appointments, errands, and social activities, while a home care agency might prohibit their caregivers from doing so.
-This also means that an independent caregiver may be better suited for providing companion care, or in other words, simply serving as a friend to an isolated elderly person living at home alone.
+Home care agencies tend to have stricter rules about what a caregiver can and cannot do.
+While independent caregivers are not subject to the same restrictions.
+As an example, an independent caregiver could drive the care recipient around for appointments, errands, and social activities.
+But a home care agency might prohibit their caregivers from doing so.
+This also means that an independent caregiver may be better suited for providing companion care.
+Or, in other words, simply serving as a friend to an isolated elderly person living at home alone.
 They can change light bulbs, go grocery shopping, or take the care recipient to a movie.
 In fact, the flexibility of support that an independent caregiver can provide is often the very reason families will choose to work with an independent caregiver rather than a home care agency.

 A difference between these two options that is worth mentioning is that when a family working with a home care agency decides they are unhappy with the quality of care they are receiving, they can simply request a different caregiver from the same home care agency.
 In contrast, families who have hired an independent caregiver and are unhappy with the quality of care must go through the process of searching for, hiring, and training a new independent caregiver.